zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 `[cloudwok wok_id="YOUR_WOK_ID" hide_upload_success_message="True" show_powered_by_link="True"]`

+Since version 0.3.7 of this plugin, you can disallow file uploads, for example to only show the list of downloadable files in your Google Drive, Dropbox, ...:

+`[cloudwok wok_id="YOUR_WOK_ID" allow_upload="False" show_downloads="True"]`

 By default, a small "powered by" text-link to www.cloudwok.com is disabled.
 If you like our plug-in, we would appreciate it if you would enable the link via `[cloudwok wok_id="YOUR_WOK_ID" show_powered_by_link="True"]`.
 Send me a link to your WordPress site with enabled "powered by" link, and I'd be happy to send you a small coupon code gift back: markus@cloudwok.com.
 Thanks!

 == Frequently Asked Questions ==